Chris9457/CPPTest/README.md

 Wait until the CMake generation is finished

 # Build the project
-In Visual Studio, select the prohect "Cpp_Test_Reverse" &  run Build OR
+In Visual Studio, select the project "Cpp_Test_Reverse" &  run Build OR
 In a VS console, at the location of the repo tape the commands: